 Over the last decade, immunotherapy has emerged as one of the most promising and innovative fields in oncology.
 The goal of immunotherapy is to help a patient’s own immune system fight cancer.
 A major breakthrough came in 2010, when the FDA approved the first cancer-treatment vaccine, sipuleucel-T (brand name Provenge®), for the treatment of prostate cancer.

-“Since then, there have been clinical trials of other immunotherapies for prostate cancer, but we really haven't had any other major improvements,” says Gurkamal Chatta, MD, Clinical Chief of Genitourinary (GU) Medicine at Roswell Park Cancer Institute.
+“Since then, there have been clinical trials of other immunotherapies for prostate cancer, but we really haven't had any other major improvements,” says Gurkamal Chatta, MD, Clinical Chief of Genitourinary (GU) Medicine at Roswell Park Comprehensive Cancer Center.

 In the hope of changing that, Dr. Chatta and his colleagues are conducting a phase I clinical trial of an immunotherapy for men with metastatic prostate cancer that has progressed in spite of standard treatment.
 “We are targeting an area of need where there are really no other effective therapies.”